Generated canyon and meadow river scene representing the Jemez River, not an exact location photo

 Pecos River, Chama River, and San Juan River are better backups than forcing a marginal Jemez day.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Confirm current New Mexico fishing rules and any special-trout-water restrictions before fishing the Jemez drainage.
-This page is a planning aid, not the regulation digest.
+This page is a planning aid, not the rule digest.

 Bluffs Fishing Site